Comparing Tofutti Brands (TOFB) & Dean Foods (DF)

 Dividends

-Tofutti Brands has a beta of 1.41, meaning that its share price is 41% more volatile than the S&P 500.
-Comparatively, Dean Foods has a beta of 0.02, meaning that its share price is 98% less volatile than the S&P 500.
+Tofutti Brands has a beta of 1.41, suggesting that its share price is 41% more volatile than the S&P 500.
+Comparatively, Dean Foods has a beta of 0.02, suggesting that its share price is 98% less volatile than the S&P 500.

 Analyst Recommendations

-This is a breakdown of recent ratings and recommmendations for Tofutti Brands and Dean Foods, as reported by MarketBeat.com.
+This is a summary of current ratings for Tofutti Brands and Dean Foods, as provided by MarketBeat.com.

 |Sell Ratings